 "You really can't confront them because the delusion has incredible power," says Dr. Chris Hayward, professor of psychiatry and behavioral sciences at Stanford.
 Hayward has found that a patient's delusion is sometimes precipitated by some severe life event such as a death in the family.
 "The delusion may be a maladaptive response to the life event," he says.

 Gould and Gragg published groundbreaking work contributing to the current treatment of delusions of parasitosis.
 Their approach was based on experiences with typical patients who had crossed their paths decades ago: One was a 66-year-old widow who came to the office complaining of having been infested by parasites for a year.
 She believed that her home was overrun with bugs and that they were crawling through her scalp and drinking from her eyes.

 She had consulted several physicians, one of whom had made an incorrect diagnosis of scabies and asked her if she had been "sleeping with a bum."
 Another doctor had advised her not to shampoo so as to give any parasite a chance to grow and thereby become visible for identification.
 After interviewing the woman, Gould and Gragg found that she had recently suffered two deaths in her family.

-Then, as now, Gould and Gragg contended that the most important tactic in treating the condition is establishing rapport with such patients -- not making fun of them or dismissing them.
-Easier said than done.
+Then, as now, Gould and Gragg contended that the most important tactic in treating the condition is establishing rapport with such patients -- not patronizing them or dismissing them.
 Often, delusional patients can be so insistent in their beliefs that they make physicians feel hostile and angry, Gould says.
 A physician should put aside these feelings and treat the person with patience, concern, and respect.